-Comprehensive Income (Loss)
+Comprehensive Loss

-Comprehensive income (loss) is composed of net income (loss) and certain changes in stockholders' equity that are excluded from net income (loss), primarily unrealized gains or losses on the Company's marketable securities.
+Comprehensive loss is composed of net loss and certain changes in stockholders' equity that are excluded from net loss, primarily unrealized gains or losses on the Company's marketable securities.

-Net Income (Loss) per Share
+Net Loss per Share

-Basic net income (loss) per share is calculated by dividing the net income (loss) by the weighted-average number of shares of common stock outstanding during the period, without consideration for common stock equivalents.
+Basic net loss per share is calculated by dividing the net loss by the weighted-average number of shares of common stock outstanding during the period, without consideration for common stock equivalents.
+Diluted net loss per share is the same as basic net loss per share, since the effects of potentially dilutive securities are antidilutive given the net loss for each period presented.